fromOkayToGreat/learning-notes/learning-sql.md

 	BillingAddress,
 	BillingCity,
 	total,
     CASE
         WHEN total < 2.00 THEN 'Baseline'
-	WHEN total BETWEEN 2.00 AND 6.99 THEN 'Low'
-	WHEN total BETWEEN 7.00 AND 15.00 THEN 'Target'
+        WHEN total BETWEEN 2.00 AND 6.99 THEN 'Low' WHEN total BETWEEN 7.00 AND 15.00 THEN 'Target' ELSE 'Top'
-	ELSE 'Top'
     END AS PurchaseType
 FROM
 	Invoice
 ORDER BY
 	PurchaseType

 ```

+## JOINS

+### INNER JOIN

+An INNER JOIN only returns matching records.
+Any unmatched data from either table is ignored.

+### LEFT OUTER JOIN

+A LEFT OUTER JOIN combines all the records from the left table with any matching records from the right table.

+### RIGHT OUTER JOIN

+A RIGHT OUTER JOIN combines all the records from the right table with any matching records from the left table. **This JOIN is not supported by SQLite.**